Inside-out cross-covariance for spatial multivariate data: Discussion

 \section{Discussion}

-We have introduced \modelname\ as a novel flexible class of cross-covariance functions for modeling spatial data in the ``large $n$, large $q$'' setting. \modelname\ leads to direct marginal inference and provides multiple avenues for flexible likelihood-based modeling and dimension reduction.
+We have introduced \modelname\ as a novel flexible class of cross-covariance functions for modeling multivariate spatial data. \modelname\ leads to direct marginal inference and provides multiple avenues for flexible likelihood-based modeling and dimension reduction.
 In prioritizing inference of marginal covariances as well as overall parsimony, our method restricts $C_{ij}(\cdot, \cdot)$ through a product of the marginal Cholesky factors.
-Similar restrictions are common; see, e.g., \citealt{Emery2022} for the multivariate Mat\'ern.
-Extending \modelname\ to more flexible parametrizations of $C_{ij}(\cdot, \cdot)$ is possible, as we show in the Appendix.
-We have outlined clustering methods for dimension reduction, but more flexible hierarchical priors may offer better performance in some settings---this is an interesting area for future research.
-Another possible future direction is the exploration of spatial extensions of recent factor models which have shown promising performance \citep{chandra2021bayesian, fable}.
+Similar restrictions are common; see, e.g., \cite{Emery2022} for the multivariate Mat\'ern.
+Extending \modelname\ to more flexible parametrizations of $C_{ij}(\cdot, \cdot)$ is possible, as we show in the Supplement.
+There are multiple avenues for dimension reduction within the \modelname\ framework.
+First, if some outcomes exhibit similar spatial dependence, we can group them and fit a single correlation model per cluster.
+This reduces computational cost by limiting the number of distinct $\bL_i$ factors.
+A second avenue for dimension reduction follows from a low-rank assumption on $\bSigma$.
+Refer to the Supplement for implications of this assumption.